-The SIPRI Military Expenditure Database contains consistent time series on the military spending of 171 countries since 1988, and of NATO member states from 1949 or from when they joined NATO.
-It is available to download as an Excel file at the bottom of this page.
+The SIPRI Military Expenditure Database contains consistent time series on the military spending of countries since 1988.
+It is available to download as a pdf or excel file at the bottom of this page.

 Military expenditure in local currency at current prices is presented according to both the financial year of each country and according to calendar year, calculated on the assumption that, where financial years do not correspond to calendar years, spending is distributed evenly through the year.
 Figures in constant (2014) and current US$, as a share of GDP and per capita are presented according to calendar year.
 Figures as a share of government expenditure are presented according to financial year.